philnash/twilio-fax-ruby-sinatra/README.md

+# 🚨 Deprecated 🚨

+[The Programmable Fax API was closed on the 17th December 2021](https://www.twilio.com/changelog/programmable-fax-end-life-one-year-notice), so this example app has been deprecated and archived.

+---

 # Send and track Faxes with the Twilio Fax API using Sinatra and Ruby

 This is an example application that you can use to send and track faxes using the [Twilio Fax API](https://www.twilio.com/docs/fax).